kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   "topologically proximate" may vary across implementations and could encompass endpoints within the same node, rack, zone, or even region.

-Absence of a value indicates no specific routing preference.
+The absence of a value indicates no specific routing preference.
 In this case, the user delegates the routing decision to the implementation, allowing it to apply its best-effort strategy.

 Implementations SHOULD support the standard values.
 While some flexibility in interpretation is permitted, implementations should aim to align their behavior